kazijawad/bonsai/README.md

 #### Acceleration Structures

-Uses a recursive BVH traversel system with an aggregate interface for implementing other acceleration structures.
+Uses a recursive BVH traversel system with a primitive interface for implementing other acceleration structures.

 #### Hardware Acceleration